October 26, 2023

 On top of this, the software providers continue to innovate products that are more intuitive to use and easy to sell for their sales teams as the need for IT dependence decreases in customers.

-Taking this into account, the SaaS industry is seeing a trend in which vendors can expand their loyal customer base by prioritizing a flexible and continuous review of their customers' buying experience based on their specific preferences.
+Taking this into account, the SaaS industry is seeing a trend in which vendors can expand their customer loyalty base by prioritizing a flexible and continuous review of their customers' buying experience based on their specific preferences.

 The customer-led buying approach allows customers to value the experience, product, and time spent during their bespoke buying journey (which also impacts their post-signature experience).